-Over the last couple of weeks, we’ve been exploring the topic of ‘protection’ and 'back-ups'.
-A big thanks to Royal London who is sponsoring this educational series.
+In December 2021, we explored the topic of ‘protection’ and 'back-ups'.
+A big thanks to Royal London who sponsored this educational series.

 If you want to learn more about protection, click here:LEARN MORE ABOUT INCOME PROTECTION